About Granite

 Maintenance

-Maintaining granite is straightforward and helps ensure its longevity and beauty.
-Regularly clean the surface with a mild detergent and water solution to keep it looking pristine.
-To protect the granite and maintain its shine, it’s important to seal the countertops periodically, typically once a year.
-Avoid using harsh chemicals or abrasive cleaners, as they can damage the sealant.
+Keeping granite surfaces clean is an easy and effective way to keep them looking great for the long haul.
+Clean the surface often with a solution of mild detergent and water to keep it looking fresh.
+To protect the granite and maintain its shine, you need to seal the counter periodically, approximately once a year.
+You should avoid harsh chemicals and abrasive cleaners that may damage the sealant.

 Granite